mcidclan/cloud-of-voxels/README.md

 the octree size use the o: option.
 The max ray length can be changed by using

 the r: option.
 And the camera z position with the use of the z: option.

+By default the maximun fps is at 25 to you can ajust the value if you which by

+using the fps: option.

 <br/>